ollama/ollama/docs/import.md

 ### Step 3: Write a `Modelfile`

-Next, create a `Modelfile` for your model.
-This file is the blueprint for your model, specifying weights, parameters, prompt templates and more.
+Next, create a `Modelfile` for your model:

 ```
 FROM ./q4_0.bin